NHERI-SimCenter/R2DExamples/E15WDNRecoveryAndPerformanceAssessment/README.rst

 		**Restoration On:** When checked, this indicates that REWET runs the restoration (recovery) simulation.

-		**Policy Definition File:** This file defines restoration policies according to REWET’s policy definition format.
+		**Policy Definition File:** This file defines restoration policies according to REWET's policy definition format.

 		**Minimum Job Time:** Specifies the time when a job is assigned to a restoration agent before their shift ends.

 		**Pipe Discovery Rules for Damaged Assets:** The user can define the discovery rules for each damaged asset.
 For a pipe, the discovery can be based on leaks or on a user-specified time series of the discovery ratio.
 Leak-based discovery helps the user mimic the discovery of buried pipes, in which the pipes are not discovered unless the damage location on the pipe is pressurized for enough time so that the water flows out to the surface of the ground.
 The user-specified method may also be beneficial to the user when other methods for discovery are used, or the user prefers such a model.
 Other possible damage discoveries are node-level damage discovery, tank, and pump damages.
 Based on the available REWET and R2D versions, damage modeling of these asset types (also known as elements) may be included or not.
-If such damage modeling is being performed, the user may define such an element’s discovery as well.
+If such damage modeling is being performed, the user may define such an element's discovery as well.

 		   .. figure:: figures/r2dt-0015-SP-Res.png